Bluelord/Kaggle_Courses/01 Python/README.md

 He is a data scientist and educator with a background in computational linguistics.
 In his spare time, he enjoys building data visualizations of pop music.

-This courses contains following lessons:
+This course contains following lessons:

 ![](https://github.com/Bluelord/Kaggle_Courses/blob/3b41a31785b1479cad6edf83a784b5d7160d243c/Images/01_Python.JPG)